 Wear a mask and gloves while gardening.
 Unfortunately, I am highly allergic to the majority of the weeds that grow in our backyard so I cannot be anywhere near them.
 My husband has to do all gardening this season—so I compromised to play with the girls while he does it.

 Tip 4 – Keep the Fresh Air Outside

 No matter how much you love the smell of fresh air, refrain from opening the windows in your home and car.
 If you truly cannot resist and you want to open a window for a little bit, make sure it isn’t a windy day.

+Surviving allergy season can be hard.
 Make sure you consult your doctor if you think you have seasonal allergies.
 I never knew how many allergens I actually am allergic to until I saw a specialist.
 Don’t let allergies ruin your enjoyment of the spring!